Build Automation Systems That Don't Break at 2 AM

 - "What happens when Airtable goes down?"

 Not if.
-When. - "What happens when this API changes?"
+When.
+Every platform has downtime.
+Your system needs a plan for it. - "What happens when this API changes?"

-QuickBooks, Google, Airtable—they all push updates without warning. - "Where should we stage this data?"
+QuickBooks, Google, Airtable.
+They all push updates without warning.
+If a single field name change can break your workflow, you have a fragility problem. - "Where should we stage this data?"

-One failure shouldn't kill everything downstream. - "What's the manual backup?"
+One failure shouldn't kill everything downstream.
+Staging tables are boring.
+They're also the reason you can recover in minutes instead of days. - "What's the manual backup?"

-If this breaks at 2 AM, can your team recover without you? - "How will we know it's broken?"
+If this breaks at 2 AM, can your team recover without calling the person who built it?
+If the answer is no, you don't own the system.
+The system owns you. - "How will we know it's broken?"

 I Build the Boring Version